 As a PhD student at the University of Georgia, I've continued working in salt marshes to answer a growing number of research questions.

-In the summer of 2015 I established monitoring plots within nine sites along the southeastern US coast (Florida - Virginia).
+In the summer of 2015 I established monitoring plots within nine sites along the southeastern US coast (Florida - Delaware).
 This effort will inform my understanding of variability existing within consumer snail populations and snail-plant interactions across latitudes.

 I have also partnered with additional researchers to study snail distributions across spatial scales (e.g. within and among marsh sites) and at additional sites along the Georgia Coast.